lmcnulty/iip-word-lists/README.md

-*I am no currently working on this project.
+*I am not currently working on this project.
 See Christian Casey's [fork](https://github.com/christiancasey/iip-word-lists) for an up-to-date version.*

 ---